To read the texts click on the texts: 1 Jn 4:19-5:4;Lk 4:14-22

 The Spirit plays an important role in the Gospel of Luke and so at the beginning of his public ministry Jesus is led by the Spirit and begins teaching in the synagogues and wins the approval of all people.

 Jesus’ first words after the reading are electric.
 He announces that the centuries of waiting on God’s blessing have ended: “Today this scripture has been fulfilled in your hearing.”
 The words from Isaiah spoke of an anointing by the Spirit, the work of a prophet, and dramatic signs of God’s redemption.
-The townspeople had heard reports of Jesus’ teaching elsewhere and might reasonably have expected that if he was a prophet endowed by the Spirit of God he would favor his hometown with his mightiest works.
+The townspeople had heard reports of Jesus’ teaching elsewhere and might reasonably have expected that if he was a prophet endowed by the Spirit of God he would favour his home town with his mightiest works.
 Thus they would share in the fame of the prophet from Nazareth so that no longer would anyone be able to say (however wrongly) that there were no prophets from Galilee (John 7:52).
-In short, they heard Jesus’ declaration of fulfillment as a promise of special favor for his own people and his “hometown”
+In short, they heard Jesus’ declaration of fulfilment as a promise of special favor for his own people and his “ home town”

 By placing this text at the beginning of his Gospel Luke makes clear what the Mission of Jesus will be about not only throughout the Gospel, but even after the death and resurrection of Jesus.
 The summary of the Mission statement of Jesus is that the “good news” of God’s graciousness is preached primarily to the poor.
 This news is not merely a verbal proclamation but one that includes actions of healing and making whole.
 Every kind of limitation that a person experiences, whether economic, physical, psychological, or spiritual is addressed by Jesus.
 Indeed, Jesus addresses not just one aspect of a person’s life but the whole person and the whole life.